 “Well young man” she replied, “I must say I was rather intrigued to hear about your little adventure to the Lakes”, I could feel my face turning red.
 “It reminded me of the time when my late husband and I went for a dirty weekend away to Margate”.
 My jaw dropped, but she went on.
 “Marvellous it was.
 I think that was where my fourth child was conceived, although I can’t be sure.
 I was having an affair with the butcher at the time, used to give me all the best cuts of meat for free, in exchange for a suck in his abattoir.
 Massive cock!”.
 With this I burst out laughing.
 I couldn’t quite believe what was actually coming from this sweet, little old ladies mouth.
 “You made my day sweetheart hearing your story.
 Good luck to you.
 From how you described him he sounds like a keeper”.
 And that little old lady was right as we’re still very much together.

 Louder crew members (like myself) chatting in the galley, will frequently be ‘shushed’ by nearby passengers.
 This really annoys me.
 I would never dream of walking into your place of work and telling you to be quiet.
 Some passengers actually enjoy sitting near the galley and will strain their ears to hear what latest ‘Galley FM’ gossip is being discussed.
 Who’s sleeping with who?
 Who’s just had tea no biscuits with management?
-What new regulations are we being forced to carry out?
+What new and ridiculous procedures are we trying out today?
 What other terms and conditions are our airline trying to erode?
 Gossip is a fact of life in any airline and every trolley dolly loves a bit of ‘Galley FM’.
 Where some of the rumours actually start, i’ll never know.
 Some are laughable, some are more serious, but more often than not they are a load of rubbish.
 The trouble with ‘Galley FM gossip’ and a curtain that isn’t actually sound-proof is that you never quite know who is sat close by, ears pricked, listening in.
 I have known many crew sacked after an unknown company big-wig has been eavesdropping from the last row.

 On longer sectors, or our overnight ‘red-eyes’ once we have fed and watered you, dimmed the lights and tucked you in for the night, flights can often drag.
 To stop us from eating our own body weight in Pringle’s from the bar, we have to find various ways to pass the time.